 “What were you looking to find there?” he asked the missing strangers.

 “Say again, Ismene,” came the response through the speakers of his suit, but Pedro was not really listening.
 In his mind he was moving slowly away from the habitat, into the space where it resided.
-The Wrecks was five kilometers away, not much more than a large, shiny blob at this distance.
+The Wrecks was five kilometres away, not much more than a shiny blob at this distance.

 In his mind he continued to move away, faster and faster.
 Vega, once a star so close it filled the sky, slipped away until it was only another pinprick of light in the cold, empty blackness of infinity that weighed down on him from every direction.
 He suddenly felt so lonely he could almost taste it on his tongue.

 “Strike that, Wrecks,” he spoke into the hollow emptiness of the room.
 “Inspection complete.
 Have Joaquim bring over a portable power unit.
 Oxygen levels, CO2 scrubbers, even consumables all appear to be in the green.”

 “We hear you, Ismene, power will be there in fifteen.”